Boran/docker-drupal/README.md

 ## External database: MYSQL_HOST

 If MYSQL_HOST is set, mysql will not be installed in the container.
-In this case create the DB first on your server and set the environment variables MYSQL_DATABASE MYSQL_USER DRUPAL_PASSWORD in addition to MYSQL_HOST.
+In this case, create the DB first on your server and set the environment variables MYSQL_DATABASE MYSQL_USER DRUPAL_PASSWORD in addition to MYSQL_HOST.

 ## No website: DRUPAL_NONE

 By setting DRUPAL_NONE Its possible to setup a container with all tools and dependancies, but without a Drupal website.
-The first use case was creating a build container for continuous integration (see boran/docker-cibuild on github)
+The first usee of this was creating a build container for continuous integration (see boran/docker-cibuild on github)

 ## Postfix: email delivery

 Postfix is installed since drupal needs to send emails during certain installation scenarios.
 If it cannot email, builds will break.
 The default installation will allow emails to be queued in postfix locally within the container.
-To enabled fully delivery ouside of the container, add lines to /custom.sh inside the container to configure e.g. change the relay to a SMTP mailgateway reachable from your network:
+To enabled full delivery ouside of the container, add appropriate lines to /custom.sh inside the container e.g. change the relay to a SMTP mailgateway reachable from your network:
 ```
   echo "custom.sh: setup postfix, puppet.
 VIRTUAL_HOST=$VIRTUAL_HOST";
   postconf -e "myhostname = `hostname`"